TimSC/rsa-license-key/README.md

 Compile using "make"

-genmasterpair - to generate master keys
+genmasterpair - to generate master keys.
+Keep the private master key ultra secure.

-gensecondarypair - to generate a secondary key that is signed by the master key
+gensecondarypair - to generate a secondary key that is signed by the master key.
+Keep the secondary master key secure, but if it is compromised, it can be revoked.

 genxmllicense and genlicense - generate license files that are signed by the secondary key (which is in turn signed by the master key)